-Beale Street is about Tish and Fonny, a young couple who have known each other forever and are in love, when Tish discovers she’s pregnant just while Fonny is arrested for a crime he didn’t commit.
+Set in Harlem, Beale Street is about Tish and Fonny, a young couple in love who have known each other forever.
+Tish discovers she’s pregnant just as Fonny is arrested for a crime he didn’t commit.
 According to the book jacket, it tells a typical story that Beale Street in New York City might tell during the 1960s.

 4 Ways Baldwin Conveyed Emotion

 Baldwin is known by many for being a political writer during the Civil Rights movement, but what struck me about Beale Street was how he conveyed this emotion.
 He does such a great job making me feel Tish’s love, desperation, etc. throughout the book such that I found myself thinking, “How did he do that?”

 How did Baldwin so successfully evoke emotion in Beale Street?

 Here are some of the answers I came up with:

 1. Baldwin Created Emotion By Forcing the Couple Apart

 The novel begins in Tish’s point of view, and we learn very early that her boyfriend Fonny is in jail.
 Although the details of the situation are revealed later in the novel, his absence adds a level of intensity for both Tish and the reader.